langfuse/langfuse-docs/pages/guides/cookbook/integration_crew_ai.md

 # Cookbook: crewAI Integration

-This is a cookbook with examples of the Langfuse Integration for crewAI.<br>
+This is a cookbook with examples of the Langfuse Integration for [crewAI](https://docs.crewai.com/) ([GitHub](https://github.com/joaomdmoura/crewai/)).<br>
-It utilizes the Langfuse OpenAI Integration and observe() decorator.
+It utilizes the Langfuse [OpenAI Integration](https://langfuse.com/docs/integrations/openai/python/get-started) and the [@observe() decorator](https://langfuse.com/docs/sdk/python/decorators).
+The OpenAI Integration ensures that each step executed by your crew is logged as a new generation in the system.
+The @observe() decorator automatically and asynchronously groups these logs into a single trace.

 _Note: crewAI is compatible with Python >=3.10, <=3.13._